zaphosting/docs/docs/redm-server-customisation.md

 </TabItem>

 <TabItem value="ftp" label="Via FTP">
 The final method of accessing the raw file, is through FTP.
-If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
+If you are not familiar with using FTP, we recommend you to have a look at the [Access via FTP](gameserver-ftpaccess.md) guide.
 However, this method takes longer and if you wish to directly edit the file contents, we recommend simply using the **Configs** section on your game server's webinterface as mentioned.
 </TabItem>
 </Tabs>